 What Can I Expect if I Get Audited?

-If you have nightmares of an individual in a dark suit with a briefcase showing up at your home to issue you an audit notice, don’t expect that dream to come true.
 The majority of all audit notices come in the mail.
-Even more shocking, only 25% of IRS audits actually involve a face-to-face meeting between the taxpayer and an IRS agent.
-The other 75% are carried out entirely through the mail.
-Unfortunately, once audited, more than 80% of individuals end up paying additional taxes.
+Only some IRS audits actually involve a face-to-face meeting between the taxpayer and an IRS agent—most are carried out entirely through the mail.

 Your best protection to survive an IRS audit?
 Have detailed documentation to back-up all deductions.
 Keep each year’s tax information, including receipts, in an organized fashion somewhere safe.
 The last thing you need is your tax documents destroyed due to a natural or man-made disaster.